Binary Domain: Gameplay

-The player can issue commands to squad mates by pressing certain buttons or voice, either via a headset or the Kinect System using the voice command feature on the Xbox 360 console.
+The player can issue commands to squad mates by pressing certain buttons or by voice, either via a headset or the Kinect System using the voice command feature on the Xbox 360 console.
 The game's AI is able to recognize six different languages, including English and Japanese.

 A major part of the game is its consequence system, which decides how the squad views and trusts the player in story mode.
 Their opinion of the player is based on how the player performs and treats team members.
 This affects both the storyline and gameplay, where the characters behave differently depending on trust levels.
 Conversations between the player and the squad members can also affect trust levels.
 The end of the game will change, depending on the level of trust the team members have in the player.

 Stats of both the player and the squad members can be augmented with nanomachines that need to be fitted in place in a style similar to a jigsaw puzzle.
 These nanomachines, as well as weapon upgrades, can usually be bought at shops that the player can find throughout the game.
 The use of grenades in combat is supported through a visible parabolic arc, which helps players to adjust their aim.
 The enemy AIs in Binary Domain adjust themselves on how to fight back against the player's advance, depending on the situation.
 For example, they can work together in groups to flank the player's position or toss fragmentation grenades if the player is in one spot for too long.
 There are certain stages where player will need to navigate through dangerous obstacles and enemies in order to advance to the next stage.